Approach

 Beginning psychotherapy often coincides with a quiet recognition: something essential in how you’ve lived your life no longer works, and continuing on as before no longer feels possible.
 The way you understood yourself and moved through the world—perhaps successfully, for many years—begins to fall away, but nothing trustworthy has yet emerged to take its place.

 I hold an M.A. in Integral Counseling Psychology from the California Institute of Integral Studies and am completing post-graduate training in analytic depth psychology at the C.G.
-Jung Institute of San Francisco.
+Jung Institute of San Francisco’s Whitney Center.
 My experience includes extended Zen practice; a decade as a community organizer; facilitating group therapy in a men’s prison; working with veterans and unhoused families; and serving as a certified restorative justice circle-keeper for families in the aftermath of sexual abuse.
 I work from a trauma-informed perspective and remain especially attuned to the ways culture, class, and race shape both suffering and transformation.